erremauro/express-template/README.md

 ## Configurations

-Configurations can be specified in the form of environment variables or in using `.env` file placed in the root of your project directory.
+Configurations can be specified in the form of environment variables or by using a `.env` file placed in the root of your project directory.
 You can use environment specific files and local files (i.e. `.env.development`, `.env.test.local`).
 Local files have precedence over environment specific files.